Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 }
 ```

-we have now told terraform what Nomad we want to use.
+We have now told terraform what Nomad we want to use.
 Try running your terraform code with `terraform init` (we need to load the nomad provider), `terraform plan` (this time it should succeed), then lastly `terraform apply`, which will execute the plan.
-Go to `localhost:4646` to check if the nomad-job has started running, if it has, congratulations, you
-have made your first working terraform module!
+Go to `localhost:4646` to check if the nomad-job has started running, if it has, congratulations, you have made your first working terraform module!

 ##### b.
 Using Ansible To Run the Code in the Previous Step On Startup
-In [getting_started_vagrantbox.md](/getting_started_vagrantbox.md) it was mentioned that ALL ansible tasks put inside `dev/ansible/` will be run when the box starts.
+In [getting_started_vagrantbox.md](/getting_started_vagrantbox.md) it was mentioned that _all_ ansible tasks put inside `dev/ansible/` will be run when the box starts.
-We can use
- this to automatically start our module when we run `make up`.
+We can use this to automatically start our module when we run `make up`.
 The ansible code for running terraform code is below.
 Add this to `run-terraform.yml` or another aptly named file.

 ```yml
 - name: Terraform